why it’s here

 Presence and Public Trust

-Law isn’t just enforced — it’s experienced.
+Laws aren’t just enforced - they’re experienced.

 And how it’s experienced depends on who shows up — and how often.